denten-books/plain-text/proposal.md

 #### Chapter 6: Bad Links

 Why links are bad.
 The long history of intertextuality.
 The excitement of the 90s about it.
-The intertextual art of Gwern.
+The intertextual art of Gwern (a blogger that writes about cryptography).
 Erudition and analogical thinking.
 The difference between hard-coded and symbolic links.
-Just a bit about the nature of knowledge or what is meant by "I've read that book."
 Snapshots, the Internet Archive, and the future of Wikipedia.

 ### Part III: People

+Part III broaches the social impact of computational culture.

 #### Chapter 7: Recursive Encounters with Oneself